 Convict cichlids - food for the fry Convict cichlid picture 3

-The convict cichlid can also be found in a leucistic strain known as the pink convict, white convict or gold convict.
+The convict cichlid can also be found in a leucistic strain known as the pink convict, white convict, or gold convict.
 Leucism is a condition characterized by reduced pigmentation in animals.
 Unlike albinism, it is caused by a reduction in all types of skin pigment, not just melanin.
-This strain of convict is not as easy to breed as the common zebra-striped version but they are reproduced for the sake of the aquarist industry and their breeding habits are the same.
-The females are whitish-pink with red splotches on their bellies and the males are just plain whitish-pink.
+This strain of convict is not as easy to breed as the common zebra-striped version, but they are reproduced for the aquarist industry, and their breeding habits remain the same.
+The females are whitish-pink with red splotches on their bellies, while the males are plain whitish-pink.

 Convict cichlid picture 4

-Convict fish are interesting to have because of their active and reproductive natures.
-Because of their adaptable nature they are relatively easy fish to keep.
-You’ll enjoy watching their aggressive behavior as well as their instinctive parenting skills.
-Overall, convicts are great fish for all aquarists whether they are experienced or just starting out.
+Convict fish are fascinating to keep due to their active and reproductive nature.
+Their adaptability makes them relatively easy to care for, and their aggressive behavior paired with their instinctive parenting skills is a source of enjoyment for many aquarists.
+Overall, convicts are excellent fish for all aquarists, whether experienced or just starting out.

-Due to merging aqua-fish.net/answers with related articles we moved the following answer here on March 25th 2011.
-You're welcome to submit your own questions too, use a form at the bottom of this page for this purpose, please!
+As part of our site updates, content from aqua-fish.net/answers was merged with related articles, and the following answers were moved here on March 25th, 2011.
+You're encouraged to submit your own questions as well; simply use the form at the bottom of this page!

-• How do you know when convict cichlids are ready to breed?
+• How can you tell when convict cichlids are ready to breed?

 Please, verify whether your login and password are valid.
 If you don't have an account here, register one free of charge, please.
 Click here to close this box.